Skip to navigation Skip to content

 Claim requirements

-Customers need to lodge a Claim for Double Orphan Pension (SC003).
-Proof of the child's birth is also required.
-The process for issuing and the customer lodging the DOP claim form is covered at the initial contact by customers claiming DOP procedure.
+DOP cannot be claimed online.
+Customers need to complete and lodge a paper Claim for Double Orphan Pension (SC003).
+Proof of the child's birth is also required if the DOP child’s birth has not been verified.
+For information on issuing and the customer lodging a DOP claim form, see Initial contact by customers claiming DOP.

 A customer claiming DOP who has not claimed FTB for the child must have their entitlement to FTB assessed regardless of whether they choose to receive FTB.

-DOP Smart Centre Processing staff will process and code the DOP claim once the FTB claim has been finalised.
+DOP and Bereavement Smart Centre Processing team will process and code the DOP claim once the FTB claim has been finalised.

 Contents